(Raleigh & Telehealth)

 MY THEORETICAL APPROACH:

 In life and in my work, I operate from a wellness orientation.
 This means that I view life (and recovery) from a holistic lens and believe in working toward achieving balance.
-Specific to eating disorders, disordered eating, and body image concerns, I operate from a Health At Every Size and Intuitive Eating approach and philosophy.
+Specific to eating disorders, disordered eating, and body image concerns, I operate from a weight inclusive, Fat Positive, and Intuitive Eating approach and philosophy.

 I heavily utilize attachment theory in my work and consider myself an Attachment Therapist.
 I use an integrated approach, strengthening my attachment lens with Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), and mindfulness practices.
 With couples and larger relational groups, I use Emotionally Focused Therapy and Emotion-Focused Family Therapy.
 I aim to combine traditional therapeutic approaches with creativity and holistic well-being.
 I believe in individuals' ability to overcome life's difficulties and try to work collaboratively with clients to build a sense of connection, fulfillment, empowerment, and wellness.